ryanshriver/cucumber-ruby/README.md

 on the quality of their product.

 `mobiusloop` takes this concept and applies it to strategic business and product goals.
-Instead of tests that report on product quality when run, `mobiusloop` reports on progress towards desired goals.
+Instead of tests that report on product quality, `mobiusloop` reports on progress towards desired goals.

 Under the covers `mobiusloop` is built on [Cucumber](http://cucumber.io) and consists of three main parts:
  1. `.goal` files